nais/doc/docs/security/auth/overview/development.md

 ### Azure AD

+=== "trygdeetaten.no"

       The service is available at <https://azure-token-generator.intern.dev.nav.no>.

+=== "nav.no"

+      The service is available at <https://azure-token-generator-nav.intern.dev.nav.no>.

 #### Prerequisites

+=== "trygdeetaten.no"

       1. You will need a [trygdeetaten.no](../azure-ad/concepts.md#tenants) user in order to access the service.
-2. The API application must be configured with [Azure enabled](../azure-ad/configuration.md).
+      2. The API application must be configured with [Azure enabled](../azure-ad/configuration.md) in the matching `trygdeetaten.no` tenant.
       3. Pre-authorize the token generator service by adding it to the API application's [access policy](../azure-ad/access-policy.md#pre-authorization):
        ```yaml
        spec:
          accessPolicy:
            inbound:
              rules:
                - application: azure-token-generator
+                 namespace: aura
+                 cluster: dev-gcp
+       ```

+=== "nav.no"

+      1. You will need a [nav.no](../azure-ad/concepts.md#tenants) user in order to access the service.
+      2. The API application must be configured with [Azure enabled](../azure-ad/configuration.md) in the matching `nav.no` tenant.
+      3. Pre-authorize the token generator service by adding it to the API application's [access policy](../azure-ad/access-policy.md#pre-authorization):
+       ```yaml
+       spec:
+         accessPolicy:
+           inbound:
+             rules:
+               - application: azure-token-generator-nav
                  namespace: aura
                  cluster: dev-gcp
        ```

 #### Getting a token